Corona Virus Resources

 Q. What is going to happen to Building in Christ, our building plan?

 A. Our building project continues apace!
 In fact, one of the silver linings of the economic downturn is the potential for more favorable lending terms and pricing of labor and materials.
+In order to secure these benefits, however, we must be able to satisfy increased standards for demonstration of income, so please consider maintaining your regular giving during this crucial time.

 Q. In the meantime, how should I pray?